viviRbi/vyNote/readme.md

 7. What is a component?
 How would you create one?
 List some other commands using the Angular CLI

 8. What files make up a component?
-What is the “spec” file used for?
+What is the Â“specÂ” file used for?

 9. Explain the relevance of npm to Angular projects.
 Which file does npm use to track dependencies?